JonathanJPerry/CometBooks/README.md

 # CometBooks

 This codebase hosts the back-end and mock-front-end for the CometBooks project.
 Only UC1 was to be implemented in this project.

+Two dummy users exist:
+> username: ajs180009, password: password
+>
+> username: jjp180000, password: password

 The Use Case is defined as follows:

 > **Brief description**: The seller lists a book to sell, messages with the buyer, and finishes when the book has been sold.
 >